Senior Resources » 10 Thrifty Tips for Entertaining Your Grandkids on a Budget

 Tea party with grandkids.

 Do you have a fancy tea set that you display but don’t ever use?
 It’s time to change that!
-Having a tea party with your grandkids is a foolproof way to create precious memories together—and have a lot of fun in the process.
+Having a tea party with your grandkids is a foolproof way to create precious memories together.
 Better yet, you don’t have to spend a lot of money to have a lovely tea party!
 You probably already have an assortment of tea bags in your cupboard and ingredients to make sandwiches and other goodies in your fridge!

 5. Paint together.

 If you have old paint supplies lying around, why not put them to good use and have a little painting party with your grandkids?
-Not only will you be helping them foster their creativity, but you can have a lot of fun, too!
-And, who knows?
+Who knows?
 You may be helping the next Picasso or van Gogh discover their talent!

 6. Take a walk.